bigcommerce/dev-docs/markdown/stencil-docs/reference-docs/handlebars-helpers-reference.md

 {{/any}}
 ```

-A usage example is http://cornerstone-light-demo.mybigcommerce.com/shop-all/garden, a category page in Stencil's Cornerstone base theme that does _not_ have faceted search turned on.
+A usage example is [`templates/components/category/shop-by-price.html`](https://github.com/bigcommerce/cornerstone/blob/master/templates/components/category/shop-by-price.html), a category page in Stencil's Cornerstone base theme that does _not_ have faceted search turned on.
 Shoppers will see "Shop by price" filters instead of product filters.

-The Stencil code controlling this component resides in the theme's `templates/components/category/shop-by-price.html` file.
 In this component, the `{{#any...` Handlebars helper is used to determine whether a shopper has selected one of the filters, and whether a "reset" button needs to be displayed:

 ```html
 {{#any shop_by_price selected=true}}